OptimalDesignLab/optimaldesignlab-wiki/en/pages/julia_style.md

 ### Comments
 Comments are placed inline with source code or at the top of a function body.
 Comments generally fall into one of two categories: comments that explain the algorithm, and comments that explain individual steps in the algorithm.
 Comments that explain the algorithm are usually at the top of the function body, while comments explaining individual steps are usually in line with the code.

-Some things things that are generally commented:
+Some things hat are generally commented:

 * New variables
 * Purpose of loops
 * Assumptions used in the code